forestgrape/coronavirus/1_introduction/suggestions.md

     * Open the windows.
 In cold climates: ventilate the rooms regularly by opening all windows for 5 minutes.
     * If possibly infected, ventilate before opening the door of your room or flat.

+* ### No Dry Air
+    Dry air increases the transmission of coronaviruses since:
+    * In dry air, both dust and particles with viruses stay longer in the air.
+    * Viruses survive better in dry air.
+    * Dry air increases the chance that a virus infection starts in the lungs, where it is more likely to cause a symptomatic or even severe disease.
+    * Dry air reduces the defences of the respiratory tract against pathogens.

+    In areas with indoor heating, drying the frequently washed cloths inside keeps the air humid.
+If the outside air is warm and dry the windows should be open always.
+If the air outside is humid and warm air-conditioning should not be used.

 * ### Masks
     Wear a [mask](../7_social/controlling.md#masks)
     - Outdoors and indoors: for close range face-to-face contact/talking.